14:45 - 15:00: Opening Speech (Dr. Zhang Li, National University of Defense Technology, China)

 For the stage ONE, Dice coefficient will be used as the evaluation metric.

 Results in both stages uploaded to this website will be evaluated and the evaluation will be publicly available on the Results page.
 Participating teams have the full ownership and rights of their method.
-Only the latest submission will be recorded in public.
 It is mandatory to submit a maximum 4 page paper describing the algorithms and results in detail (Deadline: Apr 5th 2019).

 For each stage, the top 10 participating teams will be invited to contribute to a joint journal paper with maximum 2 authors per team describing the methods used and the results found in this challenge.
 The paper will be submitted to a high-impact journal in the field (e.g. IEEE TMI, Medical Image Analysis) no later than 8 months after each stage of the challenge.

 Stage ONE: official result announcement: Apr 11th 2019

 Please reference the following paper if you use ACDC@LUNGHP data for a scientific publication:

 Number of participants: 663